Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     ![Store Details](../../Assets/Screenshots/POS/Management/Stores/Store/BasicData/BasicData.png "[Store Details]")

     The following entities have been automatically created:
-    - *DataHub* module
+    - *DataHub* module:
-        The following attribute sets have been created:
+        The following attribute sets have been created<!--- Ist das richtig?-->:
         - Set for POS store "Name of new store"
         - Orders channel POS Store "Name of new store"
         - Line items channel POS Store "Name of new store"